laravel/docs/authentication.md

 The `retrieveById` function typically receives a key representing the user, such as an auto-incrementing ID from a MySQL database.
 The `Authenticatable` implementation matching the ID should be retrieved and returned by the method.

-The `retrieveByToken` function retrieves a user by their unique `$identifier` and "remember me" `$token`, stored in a field `remember_token`.
-As with the previous method, the `Authenticatable` implementation should be returned.
+The `retrieveByToken` function retrieves a user by their unique `$identifier` and "remember me" `$token`, typically stored in a database column like `remember_token`.
+As with the previous method, the `Authenticatable` implementation with a matching token value should be returned by this method.

-The `updateRememberToken` method updates the `$user` field `remember_token` with the new `$token`.
-A fresh token is assigned on a successful "remember me" login attempt or when the user is logging out.
+The `updateRememberToken` method updates the `$user` instance's `remember_token` with the new `$token`.
+A fresh token is assigned to users on a successful "remember me" authentication attempt or when the user is logging out.

-The `retrieveByCredentials` method receives the array of credentials passed to the `Auth::attempt` method when attempting to sign into an application.
+The `retrieveByCredentials` method receives the array of credentials passed to the `Auth::attempt` method when attempting to authenticate with an application.
 The method should then "query" the underlying persistent storage for the user matching those credentials.
-Typically, this method will run a query with a "where" condition on `$credentials['username']`.
-The method should then return an implementation of `Authenticatable`. **This method should not attempt to do any password validation or authentication.**
+Typically, this method will run a query with a "where" condition that searches for a user record with a "username" matching the value of `$credentials['username']`.
+The method should return an implementation of `Authenticatable`. **This method should not attempt to do any password validation or authentication.**

 The `validateCredentials` method should compare the given `$user` with the `$credentials` to authenticate the user.
-For example, this method should probably use `Hash::check` to compare the value of `$user->getAuthPassword()` to the value of `$credentials['password']`.
-This method should return `true` or `false` indicating on whether the password is valid.
+For example, this method will typically use the `Hash::check` method to compare the value of `$user->getAuthPassword()` to the value of `$credentials['password']`.
+This method should return `true` or `false` indicating whether the password is valid.

 <a name="the-authenticatable-contract"></a>
 ### The Authenticatable Contract

 Now that we have explored each of the methods on the `UserProvider`, let's take a look at the `Authenticatable` contract.
-Remember, the provider should return implementations of this interface from the `retrieveById`, `retrieveByToken`, and `retrieveByCredentials` methods:
+Remember, user providers should return implementations of this interface from the `retrieveById`, `retrieveByToken`, and `retrieveByCredentials` methods:

     <?php